-Whilst the graphics have a lovely low-poly charm in places, its rounded into a beautifully cutesy world that is great for kids to lap up and around.
-It run’s fast and smoothly and that’s impressive.
+Whilst the graphics have a lovely low-poly charm in places, it is rounded into a beautifully cutesy world that is great for kids to lap up and around.
+It runs fast and smoothly and that’s impressive.
 Handling wise, I found that the karts themselves oversteer quite easily and so you really need to feather the analogue sticks around some of the longer corners to make sure you get the right angle.
 However the issues aren’t with what is in the game, it’s more about what’s lacking.

 Enjoy me on a launch week stream of my initial thoughts below:

 Whilst there's nothing strictly wrong with Bears Can't Drift, it's got a weird personality that doesn't really make it top of its game.
 Picnic mode is its standout feature and is fun for a while with friends.
 For its karting appeal though, you can do a lot worse, but there are better and more in-depth karting games out there in the cutesy genre for you.